zverok/grok-shan-shui/day11.md

 1. I've got through three different ways of drawing trees, and one way of drawing houses in this picture.
 2. All of them aren't that mysterious now: trees are "two strait lines + a bunch of blobs among them", houses just a simple line geometry, just many lines combined.
 3. The way to make it look natural/hand-drawn is:
-  * some well-chosen constants;
+  a) some well-chosen constants;
-  * some randomness in parameters, but inside small ranges;
+  b) some randomness in parameters, but inside small ranges;
-  * some Perline noise (sequence of random values with smooth change between nearby values)
+  c) some Perlin noise (sequence of random values with smooth change between nearby values)
 4. I believe it required both a lot of drawing/artistic intuition, and geometry/computer imagery intuition of author to come up with this solution: to deconstruct some drawings in simple forms, and then, gather those forms back into nice random(ish) drawings
 5. To represent it all in a "declarative" code I am striving for, one might develop kind of a domain-specific language on top of a target one; this is at the same time obvious and half-formed thought I'll postpone till the end of the investigation.

 Till now, I've investigated the stuff from inside out: "how this particular unit of the picture is produced".
 We still have un-investigated units like boats and people; but tomorrow, I'll want to look on the bigger picture, and try to understand how the high-level decision on landscape composition is made.
 After that, I'll try to look at the mid-level and investigate the approach of the larger landscape features, like mountains and lakes.

-Still quite enthusiastic about the whole endeavor, suprisingly!
+Still quite enthusiastic about the whole endeavor, surprisingly!